codingEzio/codingEzio.github.io/docs/hands-on/core-database.md

 ### MVCC is more of an addtional tool helping with concurrency

-> IMO: in my opinion, haven't tested it manually in a DB

 - IMO, it was meant to be used in conjunction with locks
 - It does three main things, IMO
     > All got a hidden timestamp/transaction id to ensure uniqueness